Tendon Calcification Therapy

-- We will schedule you for a three-month follow-up ultrasound to re-evaluate the tendon calcium deposit and your symptoms.
+- We will schedule you for a six-month follow-up ultrasound to re-evaluate the tendon calcium deposit and your symptoms.

 WHEN WILL I SEE RESULTS?

-- The injection includes a long-lasting local anaesthetic (freezing) so your relief may be immediate.
-The pain can return as the freezing wears off and before the other medication takes effect.
+- The injection includes a long-lasting local anesthetic (freezing) so your relief may be immediate.
+The pain can return as the freezing wears off and before the other medication takes effect, use Tylenol as needed.
 The steroid typically takes on average 2-10 days to start working and may take up to a week to take full effect.

 - Results vary from weeks to months depending on the joint or body part involved, severity of the disease, and the cause of your pain.
 Some patients get complete relief that is permanent, while others have no significant effect.
 If an injection does not help relieve your pain, then you may need further evaluation.